 Picture this scenario: You're making your grandmother's cheesecake recipe, and your heart and home are filled with memories.
 Here comes your beloved pup, dashing into the kitchen, wanting to share this special moment with you.
 He walks on your toes, looks up, and sees the spoon you're holding covered in cream cheese.
 His eyes meet yours.
 He starts to pant, begging you for a taste!
 You stop and wonder, "Is cream cheese ok for dogs?
 And can dogs eat cheesecake?"
 Before this story becomes your reality, let's do the research, shall we?

-Can dogs eat cream cheese?
+Can dogs have cream cheese?

 How much cream cheese can my dog have?

 As cream cheese is not a natural food or essential to your dog's health, it should only be given occasionally as a treat and in small portions.
-Too much cream cheese can lead to digestive problems, obesity and in some cases pancreatitis in your pet.
+Too much cream cheese can lead to digestive problems, obesity and, in some cases, pancreatitis in your pet.

-Concerns about cream cheese
+Concerns about dogs eating too much cream cheese

 How to safely feed your dog cream cheese

 You can give your dog straight cream cheese in very small amounts or use it as an ingredient in other foods that are safe for your dog.
 Some pet owners use this creamy snack as part of the frosting on doggie birthday cakes or to top dog treats with a bit of cream cheese frosting.